titipata/pubmed_parser/README.md

 - `country`: Country where grant funding from
 - `agency`: Grant agency

-If no Grant ID in the file, it will return `None`
+If no Grant ID is found, it will return `None`

 #### Parse Medline XML from eutils

-You can use Pubmed parser to parse XML file from [eutils website](http://www.ncbi.nlm.nih.gov/books/NBK25501/) using `parse_xml_web`.
-For this function, you can provide single `pmid` as an input and it will return dictionary with following keys
+You can use PubMed parser to parse XML file from [E-Utilities](http://www.ncbi.nlm.nih.gov/books/NBK25501/) using `parse_xml_web`.
+For this function, you can provide a single `pmid` as an input and get a dictionary with following keys

 - `title`: title
 - `abstract`: abstract
 - `journal`: journal
 - `affiliation`: affiliation of first author
-- `authors`: string of authors' name, separated by `;`
+- `authors`: string of authors, separated by `;`
 - `year`: Publication year

 ```python